 All humans have the ability to adapt to their surroundings.
 It doesn’t mean it will be easy.
 Children also respond to our emotions and if we are distressed, they will pick up on it.
 Our last month in Ohio and first 6-8 weeks in Mexico were very difficult.
 My big feelings often escalated with the slightest provocation.
 My children followed my lead.
 It wasn’t until I calmed the heck down and acted in a peaceful manner that they were also able to calm down and return to a happier state.

 Children will also grieve the life they left behind, including friends and family members.
 Do your best to acknowledge their emotions and listen to their concerns.
 It’s a huge change for kids, too, and the younger they are, the more difficult it will be for them to verbalize their problems.

 Number 5: living abroad is dangerous

 This will definitely vary by location, but it isn’t a universal truth that all countries, other than the one you call home, are dangerous.
 Mexico does have a bad rep in the USA, except the resort locations.
 While there are dangerous areas to avoid, the same is true of the USA.
 In fact, I feel safer living here than in some US cities.
-I’m a little jumpy at times, knowing that I could possibly become a target based on my looks.
-I don’t look like a local and that may make me look like an easy target.
+I’m a little jumpy at times, knowing that I could possibly become a target.
+I don’t sound like a local and that may make me look like an easy “job”.
 I also have two young children and being in a permanent distracted state could also identify me as “easy money.”
 Yet, I’m far more worried about being pickpocketed in busy areas than about violent crime.

 What are misconceptions you have about expat life?
 If you are or have been an expat, what misconceptions did you have before moving abroad?